 Focusing on progressive, independent cinema and documentaries, the RIFF’s top award is the Golden Puffin.
+This year’s event features a Werner Herzog retrospective.
 Said film-maker Jim Jarmusch: “My experience at the Festival was fantastic.
 It is an unusual place (to say the least) and the people are gracious, respectful and also a little wild — a great combination in my opinion.
 I am very happy to have had this experience and to have met so many cool people interested in films, music, literature, elves, and the many mysteries of human nature.
 Thank you!”

 October 9 – December 8: Imagine Peace Tower

 This showcase for new music was described by Rolling Stone magazine as “the hippest long weekend on the annual music festival calendar”.
 Among the international artists to have performed there are Florence and the Machine, The Klaxons, Hot Chip and Fatboy Slim, along with home-grown talent Björk and Sigur Rós.
-Headline acts at this year’s event include Billy Bragg and rising local star Asgeir.
-For more details of this year’s line-up, visit the Airwaves Festival website.
+For details of this year’s line-up, visit the Airwaves Festival website.

-Icelanders go in for Christmas in a big way, with 13 Yule Lads who play pranks and sing in the beautifully-illuminated streets of.
-Check out the delicious Christmas buffets and traditional festive-season delicacies such as smoked lamb, ptarmigan and reindeer.
+Icelanders go in for Christmas in a big way, with 13 Yule Lads who play pranks and sing in the beautifully-illuminated streets of Reykjavík.
+Check out the delicious Christmas buffets and traditional festive season delicacies such as smoked lamb, ptarmigan and reindeer.

-New Year’s Eve inis an unforgettable experience.
+New Year’s Eve in Reykjavík is an unforgettable experience.
 There are no official, city-sponsored firework displays, but local groups collectively do a fine job with the pyrotechnics and celebrations.
 After midnight, bars and nightclubs remain open and the partying continues well into the morning.

 April – September: Trout